Gurkha Independent Parachute Company: Operations

-Under the command of Major Peter Quantrill, 6th Queen Elizabeth's Own Gurkha Rifles, the company was initially employed in an infantry role.
+Under the command of Major Peter Quantrill, 7th Duke of Edinburgh’s Own Gurkha Rifles, the company was initially employed in an infantry role.
 The company was deployed to Sarawak and split up into groups of two or three with the mission of training and commanding the Border Scouts (which was composed of Iban natives).
 This was less than successful, due to the inadequacies of the Iban and morale suffered accordingly.
 After a debacle at the kampong of Long Jawi, the Border Scouts were disarmed and restricted to an information gathering role, which released the company for other duties.
-It was at this time, Major L.M.
-'Phil' Phillips, 10th Princess Mary's Own Gurkha Rifles took command.
+It was at this time, Major L. M. 'Phil' Phillips, 10th Princess Mary's Own Gurkha Rifles took command.

 The company was concentrated together at Kuching, and operated in the "Fire Brigade" role, moving to wherever it was needed at short notice.
 It carried out a number of such operations in support of 3 Commando Brigade in the Lundu area.